xguse/blacktie/README.rst

-Its goal is to **simplify the integration of all the input/output streams of the tophat/cufflinks workflow** into a single yaml based config file and automate as much of everything else as possible so that once the config file is filled out, **the entire process of analysing a multi-condition RNA-seq experiment can be run with a single command.**
+Its goal is to **simplify the integration of all the input/output streams of the tophat/cufflinks workflow** into a single yaml based config file and automate as much of everything else as possible so that once the config file is filled out, **the entire process of analyzing a multi-condition RNA-seq experiment can be run with a single command.**

-I have not had time to fill in ALL the doc strings but updating them regularly.

-(Current version of the docs can be found here: http://xguse.github.com/blacktie/)
+(Current version of the docs can be found here: http://blacktie.readthedocs.org)

 If you want to use/contribute before the docs are complete, please feel free to contact me at wadunn83@gmail.com for guidance.